wvlet/airframe/docs/airframe.md

 }
 ```

-These annotation are not supported in Scala.js, because it has no run-time reflection to read annotations in a class.
+These annotations are not supported in Scala.js, because Scala.js has no run-time reflection to read annotations in a class.
+For maximum compatibility, we recommend using onStart/onShutdown hooks or implementing AutoCloseable interface.

 ## Designing Applications with Airframe

-When writing an application, these concerns below are often unrelated to the core applcation logic:
+When writing an application, these concerns below are often unrelated to the core application logic:

 - How to build service objects.
 - How to configure services.